RyuZhihao123/Instance-based-RN/README.md

 (1) Train/val/test sets contains 60000/20000/20000 charts respectively.
 We use Adam optimizer (lr =0.0001).

-(2) During training, we shuffle the datasets for each epoch, and only save the best model which gets the lowest mse loss on validation set.
+(2) During training, we shuffle the datasets for each epoch, and save the best model which gets the lowest mse loss on `validation set`.

 (3) Noises were directly added during dataset generalization.
 And `Position-length` and `Point cloud` got the most different values from the obvious results when using Adam optimizer.